get-your-city/get-your-city/README.md

 Every visitor can read the content of the website, but only users that are logged in can update cities and activities.
 Note that the right to delete cities is reserved to admins.

 Get Your City has been created with Ironlauncher and uses ExpressJS and Handlebars.
-It is deployed on Heroku using MongoDB Atlas for the database.
+It is deployed on Render using MongoDB Atlas for the database.

 ## Instructions